A truly super naked: Fresh BMW S1000R revealed for 2021

 Six years on, however, its star was starting to fade in the face of improved competition and, following the arrival of BMW’s all-new 204bhp S1000RR last year, a new R was only a matter of time.

-The chassis is also based on the latest RR’s, which contributes to the overall 6.5kg weight reduction and features slightly sharper steering geometry.
+The chassis is based on the latest RR’s, which contributes to the overall 6.5kg weight reduction and features claimed slightly sharper steering geometry.
 The frame’s a little slimmer and the handlebar position is adjustable.
 Brakes and suspension come straight off the RR along with the option of BMW’s Dynamic Damping Control (DDC) semi-active suspension.
 The 2021 S1000R also gets an impressive 6.5in colour TFT display.
+Adding the M Package gets you a third screen with bar display and a lap timer.

 The bike’s also been given a major styling makeover and has a striking LED headlight (BMW’s adaptive, 'steering' headlight is also an option).
 Two models will be in dealers late spring: the base S1000R at £12,055 and the up-specced S1000R Sport, with uprated electronics and DDC at £14,000.